cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.0
        Variable renamed from ``MODULES_LMVARIANT`` to ``__MODULES_LMVARIANT``

+.. envvar:: __MODULES_PUSHENV_<VAR>

+ Stack of saved values for :envvar:`<VAR>` environment variable.
+A colon-\
+ separated list containing pairs of elements.
+A pair is formed by a loaded module name followed by the value set to :envvar:`<VAR>` in this module with :mfcmd:`pushenv` command.
+An ampersand character separates the two parts of the pair.

+ First element in list corresponds to the lastly set value of :envvar:`<VAR>`.
+ If a value were set to :envvar:`<VAR>` prior the first evaluated :mfcmd:`pushenv` command, this value is associated to an empty module name to record it as a pair element in :envvar:`__MODULES_PUSHENV_\<VAR\>`.

+ .. only:: html

+    .. versionadded:: 5.1

 .. envvar:: __MODULES_QUAR_<VAR>

  Value of environment variable :envvar:`<VAR>` passed to :file:`modulecmd.tcl`